SchoolOfCode/w9_backend-project-team-phoenix/README.md

 # What problem does it solve?

-- What can help them with the vast amount of learning there is to do as a new developer.
+- What can help them with the vast amount of learning there is to do as a new developer?
 - What do they need?
 - What problem might they have that your application could solve for them?